tuna-arch/tuna/v4/docs/kalkulu.markdown

 `0x00`-`0x08` (first 8 bytes) is reserved as the `OUT` register, which contains the results for any non-destructive operations (undefined otherwise).
 `0x08`-`0x10` (second 8 bytes) is reserved as the `FLAGS` register, which stores information about the last operation.

-The first 512 bytes (`0x00`-`0x200`, or the first 64 8-byte registers) of RAM is guaranteed to be cached, if there is a cache in place.
+The registers may optionally be cached, making them quicker to access than RAM.

 The `FLAGS` register stores information from the output of the last instruction: